Fulu -- Honest Validator¶

 when syncing.

-A node SHOULD dynamically adjust its custody groups (without any input from the
+A node SHOULD dynamically adjust its custody groups (without any input from the user) following any changes to the total effective balances of attached validators.

 advertise the updated custody_group_count

-custody groups as a result of this change.
-After
+result of this change.

 custody_group_count

-retention period (e.g., an increase in one epoch and a decrease in the next
+Nodes SHOULD be capable of handling multiple changes to custody requirements within the same retention period (e.g., an increase in one epoch followed by a decrease in the next).

 Block and sidecar proposal¶